danriedl/engular/adev/src/content/guide/templates/class-binding.md

 `[class.sale]="onSale"`

-Angular adds the class when the bound expression, `onSale` is truthy, and it removes the class when the expression is falsy&mdash;with the exception of `undefined`.
+Engular adds the class when the bound expression, `onSale` is truthy, and it removes the class when the expression is falsy&mdash;with the exception of `undefined`.

 ## Binding to multiple CSS classes